 Tanzania - Kaskazi Safaris

-Safaris are run from fixed dates throughout the year.
-A minimum of 4 riders are required for each safari.
-Other dates can be arranged on request for 4 or more riders.
+Safaris are run from fixed dates, subject to a minimum of 4 guests (6 for Natron Safaris), January to March and June to November.
+Other dates can be arranged on request for 4 or more riders (or less at a supplement).

 Riding: 4-6 hours a day.